texasica/texasica.github.io/README.md

-This project was written and built out by Akhil Deshpande.
+This project was written and is maintained by Akhil Deshpande @adeshpande03.
+It is the website for UT Austin's Indian Cultural Association.